Vicc2008/edk2-troika/README.md

 # edk2-motog
-UEFI port for Motorola Moto G Power, Moto G Stylus, Moto G Pro, Moto G Power, Moto G8, and Moto G Fast
+UEFI port for Motorola One Action and Motorola One Vision

 ## Supported Devices (WIP)

-Motorola G Power = sofia

-Motorola G Stylus = sofiap

-Motorola G Pro = sofiap_ao

-Motorola G8 Power = sofiar

-Motorola G8 = rav
+Motorola One Vision = kane

-Motorola G Fast = rav_t
+Motorola One Action = troika

 ## Building